s-20/unnamed/T00nz/dU5T.md

 My apartment was provided by: **MMORPG Guy Randall Watkins**

 My quest to know what exactly I am, since I'm not really Kumiho, but I'm also not really Human or Scion.

+## Current

+Formor Mindcaster is nearby and if taken out may get rid of much of our opposition

+8 mooks active

+Triton is tipping out

+Tower is still not hostile, but he's grumpy

+Scarface has Complication 3 because of my screech attack

+4 successes on Int+Occult to find out more about the Formor